10 BEST POKER HAND RANKINGS: YOUR HANDY GUIDE

 Player Two—Ace, Ace, 2, 4, 6

-Hand One is the winner, both have a pair of aces, but Hand One has an 8 kicker which outranks the rest of Player Two’s cards.
+Player One is the winner.
+Both have a pair of aces, but Player One has an 8 kicker which outranks the rest of Player Two’s cards.

 Split Pot